FROM

 We crowded into our bedroom and together watched;

 believe it or not…FINAL DESTINATION 5.
-Sometimes I wonder if December 21, 2012
+Sometimes I wonder if December 21, 2012, really holds any significance.
+It’s barely a year away.

 They

-expensive restaurants and for the first time; my pocket did not have to bleed.
+expensive restaurants, and for the first time, my pocket did not have to bleed.

 They spend money as if there is more where it came from.
 They hide the bills